sourav025/friends-management/Readme.md

 * Execute <code>./rundocker</code>
     * This script will remove the old running container and launch a new container.
 The image was created in the last <code>build</code> command will be used.
 * Please open browser and hit http://localhost:8080/
     * It should open the SwaggerUI API documentation.

-## API Behavior
+Please try using swagger web to check api behavior.